fractalego/dispatcher/README.md

 ```

 ## Training the models
-Pre-trained models are already included in the data/ folder.
-However the models can be trained anew using the following scripts
+The models can be trained anew using the following scripts

 ```bash
 train_dispatcher_after_openwebtext_wikitext2.py